sarastokes/h5tools-matlab/README.md

-### Limitations
+### References
-- The compound data type writing was largely borrowed from NeurodataWithoutBorders.
-- For more information on working with HDF5 in MATLAB, see MATLAB's documentation for their high-level support and low-level support.
+For more information on working with HDF5 in MATLAB, see MATLAB's documentation for their high-level support and low-level support.